-For each resource, the billing determinant is the difference between Exhibit D planned amounts and the actual monthly/diurnal generation.
+For each resource, the Billing Determinant is equal to Exhibit D planned amounts minus the actual monthly/diurnal generation.
 The actual generation amounts will be either the resource meter readings, or resource transmission schedules if the resource requires an e-Tag.
-The calculation of the Resource Shaping Charge Adjustment billing determinant will also include energy provided through FORS, TCMS, planned outage replacement, economic dispatch, and unauthorized increases (UAIs) in the determination of actual generation.
+The calculation of the RSC Adjustment Billing Determinant will also include energy provided through FORS, TCMS, planned outage replacement, economic dispatch, and unauthorized increases (UAIs) in the determination of actual generation.